 If you're considering replacing your door, one of the most important details to know is how big it is.
-In this post, we'll discuss standard door size, common variations of that standard, and things that may impact your entry door size in order to help you make an informed decision on your replacement.
+In this post, we'll discuss standard door size, common variations of that standard and things that may impact your entry door size in order to help you make an informed decision on your replacement.

 What is a standard exterior door size?

 Your entry door may not be considered a standard front door size, especially if the home is older or has custom finishes.
 The only way to know for sure is to measure the door.
 Measuring your door will give you an idea of the rough opening, so that you can begin your shopping process.
-It also helps you determine how much room you have within your entry if you are considering changing the size or style of your door.
+It also helps you determine how much room you have within your entry if you are considering changing the size, style, or configuration of your door.

-For example, a 3' x 6'8" door is a common size that can have a frame that is 3'11/2" by 6'93/4" with a rough opening of 3'21/4" x 6'101/4".
-Dimensions will depend on type of installation method, as well as wall depth.
+For example, a 3 foot by 6-foot 8-inch door is a common size.
+This door panel can have a frame that measures 3 foot 11/2 inches by 6 foot93/4 inches with a rough opening of 3 foot 21/4 inches by x 6 foot 101/4 inches.
+Dimensions will depend on the type of installation method, as well as wall depth.
 See installation instructions for details.

 How big should your entry door be?

 However, there are a number of factors you need to consider before you decide that you want a larger door.
 For example, you should consider the size of the foyer, or entryway of your home.
-Having double doors at the front entrance may sound like a great idea, but if your entryway is too small for this feature, the space might feel crowded and cramped on the inside.
+Having double doors at the front entrance may sound like a great idea, but if your entryway is too small for this feature the space might feel crowded and cramped on the inside.
 Consider whether making the opening larger or smaller is worthwhile for your home.

 Take note of the depth of the wall that is parallel to the front door when it is all the way open.
 Is this wall deep enough for you to increase the size of your front door?
 Some homes have a staircase close to the front door.
 Is there enough space between the entryway and the bottom step for you to install a larger door?

 In addition to size, there are other factors you should consider when you are weighing the possibility of changing your entry door.
 Consider the style of your home and whether the additions you are considering will work well with your current entry.
-Entry door styles can vary from classic and traditional with a wood paneled door, or modern and artistic with decorative glass.
-Elements like sidelights, transoms, or decorative in-lays on front doors can add visual interest as well as additional light.
-Pick a front door that matches your budget, style, and preferences.
+Entry door styles can vary from classic and traditional with a wood-paneled door, or modern and artistic with decorative glass.
+Elements like sidelights, transoms or decorative inlays on front doors can add visual interest as well as additional light.
+Pick a front door that matches your budget, style and preferences.